manujsdev/manu-blog-svelte/src/lib/articles/config-nvim-with-lua-statusline-and-tabs/index-en.md

 ---
-slug: config-nvim-with-lua-statusline
+slug: config-nvim-with-lua-statusline-and-tabs
-title: 'Configure Nvim with Lua: The statusline, Lualine (6)'
+title: 'Configure Nvim with Lua: The statusline (Lualine) and open tabs (bufferline) (6)'
 datePublished: '2022-09-26'
 lastUpdated: '2022-09-26'
-excerpt: 'A quick look at the statusline: Lualine'
+excerpt: 'A quick look at the statusline and tabsline: use the lualine and bufferline plugins'
 tags: [{ name: 'Vim/Nvim', background: '#019030' }, { name: 'Lua', background: '#000080' }]
 show: false
 ---